 Don’t expect, however, to gain the advanced editing and recording controls that are found with Cubase and Pro Tools.
 There are certainly time and pitch manipulation tools included with FL Studio, but these are meant more as effects.
 In a normal DAW, the algorithms are written to be transparent, but, in FL Studio, the tools are meant to be heard.

 In the majority of cases, I could see FL Studio being used as a recording tool, but simply to manipulate the tracks recorded.
 Multi-track drum recording, for example, is a cumbersome process with a lack of routing options and control for truly setting up a great recording.

 Compared directly to Ableton, FL Studio is unusable live.
 It’s a bit difficult to list that as a con as most DAWs aren’t intended for this purpose.
 Even so, when pitted against Ableton, FL Studio falls extremely short in this category.

 Overall, FL Studio actually works in a variety of situations.
 There are very few cases where the software is unusable, making any caveats about it minor ones at best.
 It’s not an ideal recording software, but it can be used for this purpose.

-Both Ableton and FL Studio are similar pieces of software, yes, but serve different purposes in the same realm.
-Ableton is far better suited for a live setting, with the Session view offering a look at the DAW that no other piece of software matches.
-However, FL Studio includes far more in the initial package for writing, and at a lower price point.
+Bottom Line Summary: Ableton is far better suited for a live setting, with the Session view offering a look at the DAW that no other piece of software matches.
+However, FL Studio includes far more in the initial package, and at a lower price point.

 Overall, it’s really a question of your budget and purpose with the software.
 Those looking to save some money and make music from their desktop will probably be better suited with FL Studio.
 However, those that want to go out and perform with the music they’ve created will probably fall more in line with Ableton.